rftheisen/rftheisen.github.io/ipaddressing/ipaddressing.md

   Broadcast for 1st network is 192.168.0.63

-5. This is all you need!
+Step 5.
+This is all you need!

 It is important that you note with any network you will always need to account for the network (1st address) and broadcast address (last address before next network begins).